matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

-- 💼 Learning about Model Context Protocol.
+- 💼 Learning about database management system internals.
 - 📘 Developing some fun projects in C++, Go, and Python.

 ## Languages, Frameworks, and Technologies 🖥️